 The Independent Council Members shall be in addition to the Independent Chair of Council.
-The Independent Chair of Council may nominate a Deputy Chair from among the Independent Council Members to take the Chair, in his or her absence.
+The Independent Chair of Council may nominate a Deputy Chair from among the Independent Council Members to take the Chair, in their absence.

+Vice-Chancellor of BPP University

+Pro Vice-Chancellor (Education Services)

+Dean of Academic Quality

-Vice-Chancellor of BPP University Dean of the Business School Dean of the Law School Dean of the School of Health Dean of Academic Affairs Dean of Learning and Teaching
+Dean of the School of Business and Technology

+Dean of the Law School

+Dean of the School of Health

+Dean of the School of Nursing